cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 ### CONCEPTS

-- **Data Types:** _Data types_ are a classification that specifies which _type_ of value a variable has and what type of mathemataical, relational, or logical operations can be applied to it (without causing an error).
+- **Data Types:** _Data types_ are a classification that specifies which _type_ of value a variable has and what type of mathematical, relational, or logical operations can be applied to it (without causing an error).

-- **Operators:** _Operators_ are objects that are capable of manipulating or evaluating an expression.
-Common operators include, but are not limited to:
+- **Operators:** _Operators_ are objects capable of manipulating or evaluating an expression.
+Standard operators include, but are not limited to:

   - \+
   - \-